 The City of Albany maintains a number of great pedestrian trails:

 - Try the paved Dave Clark Trail (1.5 miles one-way) for a pleasant riverfront route that will take you near parks, a historic carousel, two breweries and a community garden.

 - The Waverly Park trail is a short route (.70 mile) that loops around Waverly Lake, home to a flock of geese and ducks and known for its paddleboats in the summer.
 Cross Salem Road to connect to trails at Simpson Park (2.36 miles one-way) and the Talking Water Gardens (50 acre site) for longer options.

 - The Periwinkle Creek Trail runs along Periwinkle Creek through the center of Albany, connecting Grand Prairie Park with the Albany Boys and Girls Club.
 (3.61 miles round trip).

-Some of the most popular races are the Oregon Mid-Valley Road Race, held every year on Thanksgiving Day; the iRun for Kids 5k and 10-miler in March which raises funds for Albany’s public schools; and the quirky Zombie Chase organized by the Albany Parks and Recreation Department.
+Some of the most popular races are the Oregon Mid-Valley Road Race, held every year on Thanksgiving Day, and the iRun for Kids 5k and 10-miler in March which raises funds for Albany’s public schools.

 In Lebanon, the Cheadle Challenge in November takes participants on an adventure course that includes wall climbs and other obstacles.
 In Sweet Home, you can bike, run or swim at the Best in the West Triathlon series.